TCI: Transportation & Climate Initiative

 Simply put, TCI forces companies that sell gasoline to buy so-called carbon credits or permits at auction.
 This is called a cap-and-trade system which is what California utilities and some industries (primarily the cement and oil/gas industries) are required to use.
 As explained here, companies that emit greenhouse gases are required to buy permits based on the amount of such gases they emit.
 There are only a limited number of these permits in any given year (i.e. the number of them is "capped"), and this cap is reduced every year.
 So if the supply of the permits goes down, their price goes up.
 Eventually, the price of these permits will be so expensive that the companies required to buy them will either stop emitting greenhouse gases so they don't have to buy them any more, or if this isn't possible, they'll go out of business.
 Either way, the environmentalists win since greenhouse gases will no longer be emitted by these utilities and industries.

 In the meantime, California is raking in billions of dollars from the sale of these credits.
-As can be seen here, the state of California made over $739 from auctions of permits just in the fourth quarter alone of 2019, and in fiscal year 2018-2019, it made over $3.2 billion.
-This is based off an auction price that was $17 per metric ton of carbon dioxide as of the most recent November 2019 auction.
+As can be seen here, the state of California made over $739 million from auctions of permits just in the fourth quarter alone of 2019, and in fiscal year 2018-2019, it made over $3.2 billion.
+This is based off an auction price that was $17 per metric ton of carbon dioxide as of the November 2019 auction.
 It's easy to see why this fundraising scheme is so attractive to states in the northeast interested in TCI.
 It's basically an open checkbook for them to spend on whatever they like.

 Does cap and trade work?
 According to this major study here, it has not improved air quality in California.
 This is because the credits polluters are required to purchase are sold primarily by renewable energy providers such as wind or solar farms, most of which are out of state.
 So the clean energy is being produced in states other than California, and the polluters in California can continue to pollute so long as they by these permits.
-As this article here says, over half the regulated industries required to purchase permits actually increased emissions after the program started, and
+As this article here says, over half the regulated industries required to purchase permits actually increased emissions after the program started.

 "the neighborhoods that experienced increased emissions from regulated facilities nearby had higher proportions of people of color and low-income, less educated and non-English speaking residents.
 This is because those communities are more likely to have several regulated facilities located nearby.
 'Good climate policy is good for environmental justice,' said Lara Cushing, the study’s lead author and an assistant professor of health education at San Francisco State.
 'What we’ve seen from our study is that so far, California’s cap-and-trade program hasn’t really delivered on that potential.'
 The impact on these communities could be severe and long-lasting, the authors said."